florentc/xob/doc/xob.md

 **-q**
 :   Specifies whether to suppress all normal output.
 By default: not suppressed

+# USAGE

+## GENERAL CASE

+Use a program that listens to events (such as a change in audio volume levels) and issues new values on the standard output automatically.
+Launch `the_listener_program | xob`.
+Ready to use input programs for audio volume and screen backlight are available on the xob project homepage: https://github.com/florentc/xob

+## FALLBACK METHOD

+In case no input program fits your needs, you may trigger changes manually.
+Append new values in a named pipe (a pipe that persists as a special file on the filesystem) and have xob consume them as they arrive.

+Create a named pipe, e.g. */tmp/xobpipe*, on your filesystem.

+    mkfifo /tmp/xobpipe

+Have xob consume new values as they arrive on the pipe.

+    tail -f /tmp/xobpipe | xob

+Write values to the pipe when you deem it relevant.
+In the classic audio volume bar example, that would be after the user has pressed a button and you changed the volume (usually set up as a keybinding in your window manager or desktop environment).

+    command_that_outputs_a_value >> /tmp/xobpipe

+To try it manually, issue a test value such as `echo 43 >> /tmp/xobpipe`.

 # CONFIGURATION FILE

 The configuration file only specifies styles (appearances) for the bar.
 The maximum value and timeout are set by **-m** and **-t**.
 When starting, xob looks for the configuration file in the following order: